Finding things to do in London is easy to do.

 As you exit Westminster tube station, Big Ben will be towering above you.

 Big Ben is the name of the bell in the clock tower.
-The tower is now called the Elizabeth Tower after Queen Elizabeth II, but most of us refer to the whole structure as Big Ben.
+The tower is now called the Elizabeth Tower after Queen Elizabeth II, but most refer to the whole structure as Big Ben.

 Before you head off, check out these famous London landmarks.